kevwan123/project/Readme.txt

 10) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 11) stroke: 1 if the patient had a stroke or 0 if not

-As of now, there are two actual r files: a model based exploratory data analysis and a visualization based exploratory data analysis.

-In the model based exploratory data analysis, we fit a bunch of models to get a little feel for what may or may not be going on.
-This will inform our visualizations, where we will use scatters, smooths, and clusters to investigate patterns in the data.

-To come in the future is the actual real data analysis, where we will do things rigorously to try to draw some actual conclusions.
+The first objective is to investigate how stroke depends on the covariates.

 The second objective of this project will be to investigate other possible things of interest in the data.
 Notably, we'd like to see if there are relationships between any of the other variables.
-We'd like to do a little bit of graphical modelling to see if there are such relationships (and also to learn more about graphical models because I'd like to get into that field).
-Some questions that we could be asking are: does gender affect hypertension or heart disease?
-Does heart disease depend on BMI or smoking status?
-Is there a sampling bias dependent on any particular variable?
-Would a joint probabilistic model work better for capturing interactions?

 The third objective is to make a model purely for predictive accuracy.